YU-Zhejian/yuzj_linux_workshop/Readme.md

 ## How to Use These Labs

-The labs should be learnt in a non-linear manner. i.e., the knowledge taught at the front may rely on what is taught next.
-If you find yourself hard to understand something, skip it, read the docs, search the web, ask generative AI, or find answers on [Stack Overflow](https://stackoverflow.com/) [^ASK].
+The labs should be learned in a non-linear manner. i.e., the knowledge taught at the front may rely on what is taught next.
+If you find yourself hard to understand something, skip it, read the docs, search the web, ask large-language models, or find answers on [Stack Overflow](https://stackoverflow.com/) [^ASK].

 The labs heavily relies on the official documentation of mentioned software.
-For example to finish lab1, you may extensively refer to [Bash Reference Manual](https://www.gnu.org/software/bash/manual/bash.html), its manual pages (`man bash`) or info pages (`info bash`).
+For example to finish lab1, you may extensively refer to [Bash Reference Manual](https://www.gnu.org/software/bash/manual/bash.html), its manual pages (`man bash`, or see it [online](https://www.man7.org/linux/man-pages//man1/bash.1.html)) or info pages (`info bash`).

 To read those Markdowns in a more friendly manner, you may compile them to PDF using [`pandoc`](https://pandoc.org/).
 Note that it requires LaTeX, whose link can be found above.